Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, more

 Here are some of the top NFL Sleeper Fantasy picks for Tuesday (all picks from SportsLine model unless otherwise specified):

 McCaffrey has surpassed 58.5 yards rushing in just one game this season.
 That came in a season-opening 17-13 win over the Seattle Seahawks on Sept.
 7, when he carried 22 times for 69 yards.
 In four games last season, he surpassed 58.5 yards just once, in a 20-17 loss to the Seahawks on Nov.
-17. Pick it at Sleeper:
+17. The SportsLine model projects McCaffrey to rush for 73.1 yards, giving this a 3.5 rating out of 5.
+Pick it at Sleeper:

 QB Matthew Stafford, Los Angeles Rams, 244.5 passing yards - More (1.76x)